cweniger/personal-website/content/project/darkmachines/index.md

 ---
 title: DarkMachines
-summary: "Dark Machines is a research collective of physicists and data scientists.
-We are curious about the universe and want to answer cutting edge questions about Dark Matter with the most advanced techniques that data science provides us with."
+summary: "Co-organizer.
+Dark Machines is a research collective of physicists and data scientists with the goal to uncover the mysteries of the dark Universe."
 tags:
 - Machine Learning
 date: "2016-04-27T00:00:00Z"